Peter T. Coleman (academic): Career at Columbia University

 In the area of conflict intractability, Coleman's work focuses on the dynamics involved in seemingly unsolvable conflicts; both generally as whole systems as well as specifically through the investigation of key components of these problems.
 This has included research on the underlying motivational processes involved, identity formation and change under these conditions, the role moral emotions play in sustaining such conflicts, and differences in the complexity of the dynamics between more and less destructive forms of conflict.
 This work culminated into the book, The Five Percent: Finding Solutions to (Seemingly) Impossible Conflicts.

+Coleman provides educational instruction for leaders such as the Obama Scholars at Columbia, the Leading Woman Executives program, and the Executive Change Management Leadership program at Columbia.

+Coleman serves as a scientific advisor to dozens of nonprofit peace-building groups, including Starts with Us, Fix US, Constructive Dialogue Institute, Search for Common Ground USA, Listen First, Select Committee on the Modernization of Congress, Unite, Generations for Peace, One Small Step (Story Corps), Cascade Institute, Essential Partners, Civic Health Project, Horizons Project, Partners Global, Braver Angels, UJA-Federation, One Million Truths, and American Exchange Project.
+In 2020, Coleman was asked to advise the Joe Biden presidential transition team on depolarization in the U.S.

 Affiliations and awards

-In 2015, Morton Deutsch Conflict Resolution Award from the American Psychological Association, Division 48: Society for the Study of Peace, Conflict, and Violence.
+In 2015, he received the Morton Deutsch Conflict Resolution Award from the American Psychological Association, Division 48: Society for the Study of Peace, Conflict, and Violence.